Plug-in electric vehicles in California: Electric utilities

 In 2007, Ford Motor Company CEO Alan Mulally said he expected Ford to sell plug-in hybrids in five to ten years, the launch date depending on advances in lithium-ion battery technology.
 Ford will provided Southern California Edison with 20 Ford Escape Hybrid sport utility vehicles reconfigured to work as plug-ins by 2009, with the first by the end of 2007.

 Organizations

+EV Charging for All Coalition

+The EV Charging for All Coalition works Statewide to bring equal EV charging opportunities to multifamily building residents.

 PHEV Research Center

 The PHEV Research Center in the University of California, Davis, administered by ITS-Davis, was launched in 2007 with fundings from the California Air Resources Board and the California Energy Commission’s Public Interest Energy Research (PIER) Program.
 Its goals are to provide technology and policy guidance to the state, and to help solve research questions and address commercialization issues for PHEVs.

 CalCars

-CalCars (also known as The California Cars Initiative) was a charitable, non-profit organization founded in 2002 to promote plug-in hybrid electric vehicles (PHEVs) as a key to addressing global warming both nationally and internationally.
-CalCars envisions millions of plug-in hybrid electric vehicles, charged by off-peak electricity from renewable energy sources, and with their internal combustion engines powered by low-carbon alternative fuels, as a way to significantly reduce greenhouse gases that come from transportation.
-CalCars was active until 2010, when the first mass-produced PHEVs arrived.